jonhadfield/easeprobe/docs/Manual.md

 ![](./overview.png)

-EaseProbe has the following major modules:
+GuardianProbe has the following major modules:

 - **Probe**: It is used to check the health of the service.
 - **Notification**: It is used to send the Probe notification.